Operation Hannibal: Background

 Planning for Operation Hannibal started in late 1944, although it was done quietly since Hitler opposed such measures.
 The coordination of the evacuations was entrusted to Rear Admiral Conrad Engelhardt.
-By the end of 1944, Engelhardt had assembled a fleet of 22 former passenger liners, each weighing over 10.000 tonnes.
+By the end of 1944, Engelhardt had assembled a fleet of 22 former passenger liners, each displacing over 10.000 tonnes.
 Overall responsibility of the operation went to Admiral Oskar Kummetz.
 In early 1945, the Germans had two Escort Divisions in the area, the 9th and the 10th Escort Divisions.
 (Sicherungs-Division) The 9th Escort Division mainly consisted of lightly armed minesweepers.

 The East Prussian Offensive by the Red Army's 3rd Belarusian Front under General Ivan Chernyakhovsky commenced on 13 January 1945 and, with Marshal Konstantin Rokossovsky's 2nd Belorussian Front, subsequently cut off East Prussia between 23 January and 10 February 1945.
 German Grand Admiral Karl Dönitz ordered Admiral Kummetz, as Naval High Commander, Baltic, and Rear Admiral Engelhardt, head of the Kriegsmarine's shipping department, to plan and execute the Rettungsaktion (evacuation operation).
 Dönitz radioed a message to Gotenhafen in occupied Poland on 23 January 1945, to begin evacuations to ports outside the Soviet area of operations.
 The operation was codenamed "Hannibal".

 On 19 February, the Wehrmacht had managed to open up a corridor from Königsberg to Pillau, which allowed thousands of refugees to escape and wait for ships in Pillau, which would eventually transport them west of the Polish Corridor.
 Refugees also came from Cranz, Heiligenbeil, Elbing and Preußisches Holland.
 By 8 April as many as 450,000 refugees were in Pillau.

-The flood of military personnel and German civilians eventually turned the operation into one of the largest evacuations by sea in history, even larger than the far more widely known British evacuation of Dunkirk five years earlier.
+The flood of military personnel and German civilians eventually turned the operation into one of the largest evacuations by sea in history, much larger than the far more widely known British evacuation of Dunkirk five years earlier (Which evacuated 338,226 military personnel).
 Over a period of fifteen weeks, somewhere between 494 and 1,080 merchant vessels of all types, including fishing boats and other craft, and utilizing Germany's largest remaining naval units, carried between 800,000 and 900,000 German civilians and 350,000 soldiers across the Baltic Sea to Germany and German-occupied Denmark.